tensorlayer/TensorLayer/docs/user/contributing.rst

 Contributing
 ===============

-TensorLayer 2.0 is a major ongoing research project in CFCS, Peking University, the first version was established at Imperial College London in 2016.
-The goal of the project is to develop a compositional language while complex learning systems can be built through composition of neural network modules.
+TensorLayer 3.0 is a major ongoing research project in Peking University and Pengcheng Laboratory, the first version was established at Imperial College London in 2016.
+The goal of the project is to develop a compositional languagea that is compatible with multiple deep learning frameworks, while complex learning systems can be built through composition of neural network modules.

 Numerous contributors come from various horizons such as: Imperial College London, Tsinghua University, Carnegie Mellon University, Stanford, University of Technology of Compiegne, Google, Microsoft, Bloomberg and etc.